lf-edge/eve/docs/BUILD.md

 * `images/*.yml`: The need to update `images/*.yml` is understood, as these packages change a lot.
 Even so, the utilities might be better structured as a separate external utility that is run manually.
 Most of the time, you just build from a static `rootfs.yml` or `installer.yml`.
 When you want to update them, you run `update-images` (or similar) and it updates them.
 Finally, you commit when a good build is ready.
 * `pkg/*/Dockerfile`: The need to generate `Dockerfile` for many of the packages may mean too much cross-dependency, which can be brittle.
 It is possible that this is necessary, and there is no other way around it.
 However, we should explore how we can simplify dependencies.

-## How to update eve-alpine package

-There are two possible options of updating eve-alpine:

-1. Rebase eve-alpine on top of new Alpine release
-2. Update packages stored inside eve-alpine

-The first option requires update of eve-alpine-base image to use another minirootfs and repository and pointing eve-alpine to be based on novel eve-alpine-base using `FROM lfedge/eve-alpine-base`.
-This action will invalidate all stored packages inside eve-alpine and download them from repository.

-The second option will append package to cache.
-Unlike a lot of other Linux distributions, Alpine Linux doesn't provide historical versions of all its packages.
-In fact, Alpine Linux reserves the right to update packages with security patches behind the scenes resulting in content of Alpine x.y.z repositories shifting slightly from time to time.
-This, obviously, goes against the principle of reproducible builds and makes our `lfedge/eve-alpine` cache serve a double function: not only it is used to speed up the build, but it also may end up being the only place on the Internet where a certain Alpine Linux package version x.y.z could be available from.

-The latter aspect makes maintaining `lfedge/eve-alpine` a bit tricky, even though at its core it is simply driven by the list of packages recorded in the manifest files under [pkg/alpine/mirrors](../pkg/alpine/mirrors).
-Removing packages from the cache is not advisable (and should really only be done during major EVE version updates).
-Adding packages to the cache consists of two steps:

-1. adding new package names to the right manifest file (under `pkg/alpine/mirrors/<BASE ALPINE VERSION>/[main|community]`)
-2. updating `FROM ...
-AS cache` line in [pkg/alpine/Dockerfile](../pkg/alpine/Dockerfile) to point to the last version of the cache

-Step #2 guarantees that all _existing_ packages will simply be re-used from the previous version of the cache and _NOT_ re-downloaded from the Alpine http mirrors (remember that re-downloading always runs the risk of getting a different version of the same package).
-Step #1, of course, will download new packages and pin them in the new version of the cache.

-If the above seems a bit confusing, don't despair: here's an [actual example](../../../commit/1340c1b6981ed3219f78a7a0209ff9222a0dacdf) of adding 4 new packages `libfdt`, `dtc`, `dtc-dev` and `uboot-tools` to the `lfedge/eve-alpine` cache.

 ## Cross-compilation support